ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 - Input -  undst*.png
 - Apply the following filters with thresholding, to create separate "binary images" corresponding to each individual filter
-	- Absolute horizontal Sobel operator on the image using G component of RGB
+	- Absolute horizontal Sobel operator on the image using R component of RGB
-	- Absolute vertical Sobel operator on the image using G component of RGB
 	- Image transformed to R component of RGB and histogram is equalized using the cv2.equalizeHist() function
 	- Sobel operator in both horizontal and vertical directions and calculate its magnitude  using R component of RGB
-	- Sobel operator to calculate the direction of the gradient using R component of RGB
 	- Convert the image from RGB space to HLS space, and threshold the S channel
 - Combine the above binary images to create the final binary gradient and color thresholded image
 - Output -  grad_color*.png